|

 The “Aerodynamic”

-Despite the additional weight compared with the “1500”, this model was extensively raced, rallied and even trialled in period.
-Perhaps its most notable success was second in class at Spa in 1949 using a coupe body – this car pioneered car-to-pit radio communication.
-In rallying it won its class in the Lisbon Rally of 1949.
+Despite the additional weight compared with the “1500”, this model was raced and rallied in period.
+Perhaps its most notable success was second in class at Spa in 1949 using a coupe body – and pioneering car-to-pit radio communication.
+In rallying, an Aerodynamic won its class in the Lisbon Rally of 1949.

-The weight penalty and problems mating the enveloping body to a flexible chassis meant that many Aerodynamics were, in period, converted to “1500”s.
+The weight penalty and problems mating the enveloping body to a flexible chassis meant that many Aerodynamics were converted to “1500”s.

 Number built: 45 |